th3-z/kf2-magicked-admin/CONTRIBUTING.md

 ### Documents
 Documents are all written in Markdown, to the [CommonMark](https://spec.commonmark.org/current/) specification.
-Use of GFM and other extensions are erroneous, and should be raised as issues.
+Use of GFM and other extensions are erroneous, and should be raised as issues, with the exception of the `.github` folder.

 * Maximum line length of 79 characters.
-* No emoji.